LizDaCruz/Java_Serverless_Inventory_System/README.md

 # Set Up Your Environment
-Install AWS CLI: Ensure the AWS CLI is installed and configured.
+Install AWS CLI: Install and configure to connect to your AWS environment.

-Install AWS SAM CLI: For deploying and managing serverless applications.
+Install AWS SAM CLI: Configure for deploying and managing the application.

-Install Java JDK: Ensure Java Development Kit is installed.
+Install Java JDK: Language this is being built in.

 Install Maven: For building Java applications.